-1 With the primary mail domain (host) selected, as described in the Confirming Your IMail Server Installation (on page 32), click User Administration in the left navigation bar.
+1 With the primary mail domain (host) selected, as described in the Confirming Your IMail Server Installation, click User Administration in the left navigation bar.
 The User Administration page opens.

 If you only have a root user, perform the following steps to add a new test user: